paoloprogram12/AI-Python-Project/README.md

-# 🧠 AI Projects Portfolio
+# 🧠 Simple AI Projects Portfolio

 This repository contains a collection of beginner-friendly but powerful AI-based projects built using Python, LangChain, Streamlit, TensorFlow, and OpenAI.
 Each project showcases a different application of AI—from chatting with a custom agent, to resume review, to image classification.